Blog

 Glow Blog Banner

-As one of the pioneers in the blockchain space, LimeChain has significant experience building DeFi apps and the techniques and principles outlined above inform every aspect of our DeFi app development process.
+As one of the pioneers in the blockchain space, LimeChain has significant experience building DeFi apps, which requires a different approach compared to the traditional financial system.
+The techniques and principles outlined above inform every aspect of our DeFi app development process.
 Our tried and tested approach involves the following steps:

-1. Use-case analysis: The purpose of this analysis is to get a firm grasp of the proposed solution, what it aims to accomplish and what the underlying token model would be.
+1. Use-case analysis: The purpose of this analysis is to get a firm grasp of the proposed solution, what it aims to accomplish, and how it will manage digital assets within the DeFi ecosystem.
 This initial phase is very important, as it allows us to devise a solid development roadmap for the project.

 2. External dependencies and integration analysis: A DeFi product rarely exists in isolation.
 For that reason, when planning the development of a DeFi app, we take into account the external dependencies and third-party integrations the project would require.